weedySeaDragon/rails-guides-bookstore-models/README.md

 _These models are actually for [a pull request (PR) submitted for the guide so that just one set of models is used for all examples.](https://github.com/rails/rails/pull/35008)  If the PR is accepted, then these will match up with what the guide says._

-**[Here's the content of the guide as modified by the PR](./guides/source/active_record_querying.md)** so that it's easier to read for now.
-Note this is just the markdown (.md).
-It's still readable, just plain.
-Please submit any feedback in the [PR.](https://github.com/rails/rails/pull/35008)
+**Clone this repo to get a very simple Rails app with data that you can use to run the examples in the guide.
+[Use this draft version of the guide; it's the one with my proposed changed (based on the PR).](./guides/source/active_record_querying.md)**  Detailed installation instructions are in the [Installation and Use](installation-and-use) section below.

 I created this to help people run and understand the examples in the Rails Guide.
 I want to save people --
            especially <em>novices</em> who are coming up many learning curves at once -- the time and effort